Eberron: Creative origins

 The inspiration for Eberron came when Baker was working on VR-1's cancelled pulp MMORPG Lost Continents.
 Baker aimed to fuse the energy of pulp adventure and film noir settings to traditional fantasy settings and steampunk.
-The Eberron Campaign Setting sourcebook lists the following movies as inspirations for Eberron's tone and attitude: Brotherhood of the Wolf, Casablanca, From Hell, The Maltese Falcon, The Mummy, The Name of the Rose, Pirates of the Caribbean, Raiders of the Lost Ark and Sleepy Hollow.
-Baker also said inspiration for the war-torn setting came from the unstable period of world history between World War I and World War II.
+The Eberron Campaign Setting sourcebook lists the following films as inspirations for Eberron's tone and attitude: Brotherhood of the Wolf, Casablanca, From Hell, The Maltese Falcon, The Mummy, The Name of the Rose, Pirates of the Caribbean, Raiders of the Lost Ark and Sleepy Hollow.
+Baker also said inspiration for the war-torn setting came from the unstable period of world history between World War I and II.